kaleidos-ventures/taiga-blog/content/2020-08-18_why_is_kanban_not_working_for_me.md

 First, should a small issue (like a bug in software development) enter the KANBAN alongside more fleshed-out tasks or not?
 Some teams try to make sure *everything* goes into the KANBAN.
 After all, isn't it a shared view?
 Yes.
 But a good shared view needs consistency.
 If cards that are very different in nature compete with each other, it's likely you are going to end up in a big mess.
 Consider having a separate view for a specific type of task.
 It could be a second KANBAN with a different workflow or perhaps a more simple TODO list.

 ![Gif showing first a screenshot of taiga with an issue titled "not a lot of money in revenge" with a pic from Princess Bride and then a screen where you can select the user you assign it to]({filename}/images/2020-08-18_why_is_kanban_not_working_for_me/taiga_issue_user_story.gif)
-<small>Taiga allows issues to be promoted to KANBAN cards (or user stories) when you need additional filters in your demand management workflow.</small>
+<figcaption>Taiga allows issues to be promoted to KANBAN cards (or user stories) when you need additional filters in your demand management workflow.<figcaption>

 Make sure the main KANBAN board represents the project's state quite faithfully and be open to add secondary boards or TODO lists for that remaining 10% of the project that doesn't fit into the main view.